SentientTurtle/EVE-3rd-party-dev-tools/Assorted Documentation/glossary.md

 * *Ship DNA*
   Compact data format for ship fittings
 > Full Description
-> The Ship DNA format is a short hand notation to describe a ship and its fitting purely through the use of the type ids of the modules, items and the ship itself.
+> The Ship DNA format is a shorthand notation to describe a ship and its fitting purely through the use of the type ids of the modules, items and the ship itself.
 It follows this basic format.
 > First in the format is the ship id.
 This is followed by a colon (:).
 If T3 then this is followed by a list of 5 subsystems seperated with colons.
 This is followed by a list of module ids and quantity with colons (:) separating them.
 Each module id/quantity is in the format of <moduleID>;<quantity> Charges and Drones can also be included by listing them in the same fashion as modules.
 > All modules are assumed to be fit, therefore only include modules that will fit in the ship itself.
 >